 Please share this article with friends who may find it useful.
 Here’s a link to download some posters, in case you’d like to create an event for people in your city.

 Fewer people are spending time in nature these days.
 This distance is affecting our health – as individuals, as a society and also as a planet.
 The intention of this idea is to bring nature back into conversations and inspire more people to connect with forests in creative ways.
 Let’s do this as a collective.

 When you create writing in nature and share it with other, it spreads the seeds of emotions you felt and the insights you learnt.
 Hopefully, it will grow the magic of nature and draw more people to it.

 Do share your poems, puzzles, stories or reflections from the nature walk on our Facebook group.
 In case you post your writing on social media, add these tags: #healingforest / #forestlearning.
 It will make it easier for us to find them.

 *This page is part of our learning program with nature arts, activities and meditations from around the world.

-Please subscribe to our free monthly blog posts here.
+To get uplifting new ideas once a month you can join our free newsletter here.
 We are a small group of friends trying to find new ways to reconnect people with nature.
 Our aim is simple.
 Helping people heal.
 Helping forests heal.

 We’d love to hear your thoughts, experiences, and suggestions for more writing games.
 Please add them in the comments section below to grow our collective learning.